Man arrested after exposing himself to residents at home in midtown

 TUCSON (KVOA) - The man who was wanted for indecently exposing himself in a midtown home on June 18 has been identified and arrested.

 The 52-year-old was identified as John Goshy.
-According to a tweet by Tucson Police, detectives were able to identify him from Tuesday's post.
+According to a tweet by Tucson Police Department, detectives were able to identify him from Tuesday's post.

 TPD reported that the 52-year-old allegedly exposed himself to residents at the home located in the 1400 block of East Drachman Street near Highland Avenue.